Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Convergence analysis

 The techniques of the convergence analysis for two-dimensional problem can be applied to high-dimensional problems without much difficulty.
-For the high-dimensional problem \eqref{eqn:multiDSDE}, the smoothness and strict positivity of the transition kernel in the discrete process can be guaranteed if one assumes that the covariance matrix $\Sigma$ is non-singular and the scheme \eqref{sheme:multiDimension} is explicit.
-According to our assumption for the velocity field, the scheme \eqref{sheme:multiDimension} is volume-preserving.
-Thus, the solution to the first-order modified equation is divergence-free and the invariant measure on torus (defined by $\mathbb{R}^d/\mathbb{Z}^d$, when period is $1$) remains uniform.
-Finally, the convergence of cell problem can be achieved by using the BCH formula \eqref{eqn:BCHformula} with $d+1$ stage splitting.
+For the high-dimensional problem \eqref{eqn:multiDSDE}, the smoothness and strict positivity of the transition kernel in the discrete process can be guaranteed if one assumes that the covariance matrix $\Sigma$ is non-singular and the scheme \eqref{scheme:multiDimension} is explicit.
+According to our assumption for the velocity field, the scheme \eqref{scheme:multiDimension} is volume-preserving.
+Thus, the solution to the first-order modified equation is divergence-free and the invariant measure on the torus (defined by $\mathbb{R}^d/\mathbb{Z}^d$, when period is $1$) remains uniform.
+Finally, the convergence of the cell problem can be studied by using the BCH formula \eqref{eqn:BCHformula} with $d+1$ PDE operators.
+Recall that in the Eq.\eqref{eqn:operatorflow} we have three PDE operators when we study the two-dimensional problem.
 Therefore, our numerical methods are robust in computing effective diffusivity for high-dimensional problems, which will be demonstrated through the three-dimensional chaotic flow problems in the Section \ref{sec:Numerical_example}.